Towards Using Package Centrality Trend to Identify Packages in Decline: Results

 \subsection{RQ2: How early can our approach detect packages that are \decline?}

 \mainpoint{Motivation} Once we learned that our approach is effective in identifying packages \decline, we would like to know how early in advance can our approach detect the decline.
 Identifying packages \decline as early as possible is essential for taking proactive action to mitigate the decline of the package.
-Also, it increases the awareness of the community about possible better alternatives \review{by allowing developers to avoid selecting declining packages and to pay more attention to the alternatives that are increasing in the centrality}.
+Also, it increases the awareness of the community about possible better alternatives by allowing developers to avoid selecting declining packages and to pay more attention to the alternatives that are increasing in centrality.
 Package maintainers can also use our approach as a sign of a decrease in community interest in their package, which can motivate them to remediate possible causes of dissatisfaction or make them focus on other solutions altogether.
 Furthermore, developers that reuse packages can use the centrality trend as an early indicator of decline to look for alternatives long before their dependencies become unmaintained.

 \mainpoint{Approach} To evaluate how early our approach can detect packages \decline, we employ a sliding window technique.
-Since we calculate centrality at the granularity of months, we slide the \decline analysis window back in time, sliding our window of six months one month at a time.
+Since we calculate centrality at the granularity of months, we slide the analysis window back in time, sliding our window of six months one month at a time.
 We recalculate the \decline analysis after each window sliding (i.e., month) by applying the same method explained in \Cref{sub:detect_decline}.
 We continue this process as long as the \decline analysis continues to identify the package as \decline.

-\review{ Note that since we use a 6-month window to detect the deceline, when we report that our approach captured a package \decline 4 months in advance, this means that the slope of the centrality trend consistently decreased in the prior 6 months of these 4 months.
-That is, the package is exhibiting a decrease in the centrality rankings for up to 10 months. }
+Note that since we use a 6-month window to detect the deceline, when we report that our approach captured a package \decline 4 months in advance, this means that the slope of the centrality trend consistently decreased in the 6 months prior to these 4 months.
+That is, the package is exhibiting a decrease in the centrality rankings for up to 10 months.

 We used our three different dataset baselines to evaluate how early our approach can detect packages \decline.
-We evaluate how early our approach can detect package \decline based on all packages that our approach classifies as packages \decline.
+We evaluate how early our approach can detect packages \decline based on all packages that our approach classifies as packages \decline.